UniMath/agda-unimath/src/univalent-combinatorics/unions-subtypes.lagda.md

-# Union of finite subtypes
+# Unions of finite subtypes

 ```agda
 module univalent-combinatorics.unions-subtypes where